icaroVerilog/Assembler-RISC-V/README.md

 </h1>

 ### RISC-V is a open source instruction set architecture (ISA), developed by the university of California.
-This project consists in the development of an assembler for the RISC-V RV32I ISA, made in c++, allows the conversion of the assembly language into machine language
+This project consists in the development of an assembler for the RISC-V 64 bits ISA, made in c++, allows the conversion of the assembly language into machine language

 <br>
 <br>

+## :man_technologist: Project roadmap

+This project aims create a fully funcional assembler, who assemble to RISCV, MIPS and ARM.
+Actually the project focuses on riscv isa, but is not the only objective, we planning start the implementation of another ISA's mentioned above in the near future.
+Also, we plan implement several optmizations like branchless, multithreading and others kinds of pratices to improve the assembler performance

 ## General registers